Integralist/integralist.co.uk/content/posts/thread-safe-concurrency.md

 Clojure does not support Actors, although it does have a mechanism known as "[agents](http://clojure.org/agents)".
 An agent provides access to shared mutable state, but does so asynchronously (much like an Actor).
 Where an Actor receives a "message", an agent accepts an `action`.

 > Note: Actors and Agents have some surface similarities, but ultimately are different beasts.
 Actors "encapsulates" state and provides no means to access it from the outside.
-Where as Agents contain a single value that can be retrieved and manipulated (via `send` or `send-off` - see below for details).
-Actors also encapsulate behaviour, where as an Agent is provided the function that affects its value.
-Actors can be distributed, where as Agents cannot
+Whereas Agents contain a single value that can be retrieved and manipulated (via `send` or `send-off` - see below for details).
+Actors also encapsulate behaviour, whereas an Agent is provided the function that affects its value.
+Actors can be distributed, whereas Agents cannot

-Where as the STM provides coordinated access to data (i.e. atomic - it verifies that there are no changes to shared data that has been written to; otherwise it'll cause the entire transaction to fail).
+Whereas the STM provides coordinated access to data (i.e. atomic - it verifies that there are no changes to shared data that has been written to; otherwise it'll cause the entire transaction to fail).
 Agents are independent; meaning that actions run concurrently (the call to `action` returns immediately), but the actions are executed sequentially via a separate thread.
 So where a transaction is a synchronous operation, an action handled by an agent is *asynchronous*.

-In Clojure, agents are transaction aware (where as atoms are not) and the `!` at end of function name is an indicator of this: `swap!` (not coordinated) vs `send`.
+In Clojure, agents are transaction aware (whereas atoms are not) and the `!` at end of function name is an indicator of this: `swap!` (not coordinated) vs `send`.

 > Note: the agent API in Clojure provides two methods: `send-off` and `send`.
-The former creates a new thread specifically for that agent; where as the latter selects a thread from a pre-defined thread pool.
+The former creates a new thread specifically for that agent; whereas the latter selects a thread from a pre-defined thread pool.
 The problem with `send` is that agents fight for an available thread and so if your action does blocking I/O then you'll delay other agents from working (and thus reducing the extra concurrency benefits of using a thread pool)

 Once the agent's state is changed, the next action is applied to the agent (now using the latest state it points to).

 <div id="7-3"></div>
 ### Differences between Agents and Erlang Actors

 There is one distinctive difference between Erlang's Actor and Clojure's Agent, which is that an Agents "action" doesn't block additional value request calls like an Erlang "message".
-This is demonstrated in the following image, but in summary: requests to an Actor are blocked until a response to the previous message can be provided; where as Clojure Agents allow multiple `@deref` calls to be made and processed:
+This is demonstrated in the following image, but in summary: requests to an Actor are blocked until a response to the previous message can be provided; whereas Clojure Agents allow multiple `@deref` calls to be made and processed:

 <a href="../../images/actors-vs-agents.png">
     <img src="../../images/actors-vs-agents.png">